Connecticut 82, Washington 70

 The visitors had seven free throws during a 9-0 run later in the half to open up their largest lead at 62-48, but Washington would not immediately go away, pulling to within eight points on multiple occasions.
 Napier had seven points in a 12-6 burst that gave Connecticut a 78-64 lead with four minutes left, and the hosts never challenged again.

 GAME NOTEBOOK: Washington F Desmond Simmons made his debut after undergoing knee surgery, scoring five points. ...
 Connecticut was 22-for-25 from the line, while Washington finished 17-for-20. ...
-Kromah had five of Connecticut’s nine steals.
+Kromah had four of Connecticut’s eight steals.

-Note: (Updated: UPDATED final stat in notebook.)